Join Our Talent Community

 A patient recovering from surgery was on his fourth day of not being allowed to eat.
 He woke up nauseous and spent most of the morning vomiting.

 Fortunately, Child Life and Creative Arts Therapy professionals Michal Warchol and Andrea Dillard had been paying attention to his interests.
-They helped the patient—a WWE superfan—interview some of his favorite wrestlers at our broadcast media center, Seacrest Studios.
+They helped the patient—a WWE superfan—interview some of his favorite wrestlers at our broadcast media center, Breakthrough Studios.
 After a difficult morning, he told his mother it was “the best day of his life.”